GabrielAgrela/Transcribe/README.md

-# Text to Speech Service
+# Dicis - Text to Speech Service

 This project is a Python-based text-to-speech converter that uses the Microsoft Cognitive Services API.
-Given text input, it generates an audio file in mp3 format.
+Given text input file, it generates audio files in mp3 format.
 It's designed to be simple to use, efficient, and modular.

 ## Features

 - Converts text to speech using Microsoft Cognitive Services API
 - Allows choice of voice (RaquelNeural or FernandaNeural)
 - Retries on failure with exponential backoff
-- Saves audio in an organized structure
+- Saves audios in an organized structure

 ## Installation